- What Is a Simple Solution for a Healthy Breakfast?

 It’s hard not to rely on boxed cereal, or at least high-carb things like toast, muffins, etc. We do a lot of oatmeal, especially in the winter, but I know that getting protein in our bodies in the morning is important.
 Particularly when I’m pregnant, I try to eat eggs often, two a day when possible.
-Last year when I was expecting our little one, my son and I would eat scrambled eggs about four times a week.
+When I was pregnant I would eat scrambled eggs about four times a week.

 Is breakfast monotonous at your house?
 Uninspiring?
 Or worse…processed?
 Get a little inspiration from The Healthy Breakfast Book, over 60 recipes plus efficiency tips and sample meal plans to make every breakfast nourishing.
 This recipe is just one of the great ideas in the book!Get the whole premium package with bonus mini eBooks and Kindle/Nook files right HERE.

 Here’s the easy system to eggs-as-quick-as-cereal and the secret ingredient to the fluffiest eggs you’ll ever eat:

 Be sure to use the best eggs you can find, especially if you are expecting.Print